nykabhishek/nykabhishek-academic-kickstart/content/project/ravev/index.md

 ---
 title: Response of Autonomous Vehicles to Emergency Response Vehicles (RAVEV)
-summary: The objective of this project was to explore how an autonomous vehicle must safely respond to different classes of emergency vehicles using sound, vision and other onboard sensors.
+summary: <p style="text-align:justify;"> The objective of this project was to explore how an autonomous vehicle must safely respond to different classes of emergency vehicles using sound, vision and other onboard sensors.
 I developed vision-based emergency vehicle detection, tracking and localization capabilities for the smart road-side infrastructure using Python and ROS.
-YOLO-v3 was used as the base architecture for object detection, and a TensorFlow-based object classification neural network was developed using Keras.
+YOLO-v3 was used as the base architecture for object detection, and a TensorFlow-based object classification neural network was developed using Keras. </p>
 tags:
 - Autonomous Vehicles
 - Computer Vision